briancordanyoung/GeekSpeak-Show-Timer/README.md

 ## Known issues:
 - Autolayout constraints are failing on an iPhone.
 - Pause and Next buttons need to be graphic buttons for instant clarity.
-- on an iPhone, (SplitViewController is in collapsed Size class) SettingsViewController labels do no update when going to the next phase of the timer.

 ## Todo: